haiporo9x88x/matedisc/README.md

 2. ### Betterdiscord

 * Click on "Releases", under "Assets" choose .zip file (one of them and not the source code file).
-* Drag the downloaded file to your theme file.
+* Drag the downloaded file to your themes folder.

 *Note*: you can also do these steps for Vencord.